-Once you’ve completed your profile, it’s time to post your first photo and introduce yourself!
+Once you’ve completed your profile, it’s time to post your first photo (of a book, of yourself, or whatever you want) and introduce yourself!
 Let people know who you are, your favorite genres, and what they can expect from your account.

-That’s it: now you’re ready to join in on the Bookstagram fun!
+That’s it: now you’re ready to start a Bookstagram and join in on the fun!
 The most important part of Bookstagram is engaging with others – it’s how you make connections and get inspired.
-Get out there and get chatting!
+Find some bookish accounts to follow and get chatting!

-Click here to learn more about our Ultimate Guide to Bookstagram eBook (plus read a free excerpt)!
+Click here to learn more about the Ultimate Guide to Bookstagram eBook (plus read a free excerpt)!